Western Sahara: 2010s

-The 2020s
+2020s

-In November 2020, the ceasefire between the Polisario Front and Morocco broke down, leading to armed clashes between both sides.
+The 2020s have seen a diplomatic shift in favor of Morocco, with several African states opening consulates accredited to Morocco in Western Sahara, implying de facto recognition.
+Even so, the Polisario Front has seen limited victories in cases brought before the African Court and the European Court of Justice.
+In November 2020, the ceasefire between the Polisario Front and Morocco broke down, leading to ongoing armed clashes between both sides.

-On 10 December 2020, the United States announced that it would recognize full Moroccan sovereignty over Western Sahara in exchange for Morocco establishing relations with Israel.
+On 10 December 2020, the United States announced that it would recognize full Moroccan sovereignty over Western Sahara in exchange for Morocco normalizing relations with Israel with a view for subsequent establishment of diplomatic relations.
+Following this, Israel officially recognized Moroccan sovereignty over Western Sahara in July 2023.

 In February 2021, Morocco proposed to Spain the creation of an autonomy for Western Sahara under the sovereignty of the King of Morocco.

-In March 2022, the Spanish government abandoned its traditional position of neutrality in the conflict, siding with Rabat and recognising the autonomy proposal "as the most serious, realistic and credible basis for the resolution of the dispute".
+In March 2022, the Spanish government abandoned its traditional position of neutrality in the conflict, siding with the Moroccan government and recognizing the autonomy proposal "as the most serious, realistic and credible basis for the resolution of the dispute".
 This sudden turnaround was generally rejected by both the Opposition, the parties that make up the government coalition, the Polisario Front, as well as members of the governing party, who support a solution "that respects the democratic will of the Saharawi people".

+In October 2024, in a speech to the Parliament of Morocco, French President Emmanuel Macron backed Morocco's autonomy proposal.
+Macron also unveiled a €25 million ($27 million) investment in Guelmim-Oued Noun, which includes part of the Western Sahara.
+In June 2025, UK Foreign Secretary David Lammy stated that Morocco's plan for autonomy in Western Sahara represented "the most credible, viable and pragmatic" solution to the conflict.
+In July 2025, the Copernicus Programme corrected its cartography, separating Morocco from Western Sahara.

+In October 2025, the United Nations Security Council referenced Morocco's Autonomy Proposal as a basis for negotiations "with a view to achieving a just, lasting and mutually acceptable resolution to the dispute, consistent with the UN Charter" and welcomed "any constructive suggestions by the parties in response to the Autonomy Proposal".
+The resolution recognised that "genuine autonomy could represent a most feasible outcome" and encouraged the parties to submit ideas to support "a final mutually acceptable solution".